Descriptive Statistics: Complete Guide to Summarizing and Understanding Data with Python

 While easy to compute and interpret, the range uses only two data points and is extremely sensitive to outliers.
 A single erroneous or extreme value can inflate the range dramatically, making it an unreliable measure of typical spread.

-The interquartile range (IQR) provides a more robust alternative by measuring the spread of the middle 50% of the data:
+The interquartile range (IQR) is more robust, measuring the spread of the middle 50% of the data:

 IQR=Q3Q1\text{IQR} = Q_3 - Q_1